 What are the spouse visa ILR requirements in 2026?

-The spouse visa ILR requirements include completing 5 years of continuous residence on the spouse visa route, remaining in a genuine relationship with your British or settled partner, meeting the financial requirement throughout, passing the Life in the UK Test, demonstrating English at B1 level, having adequate accommodation, and not exceeding 180 days absence from the UK in any 12-month period.
+The spouse visa ILR requirements include completing 5 years of continuous residence on the spouse visa route, remaining in a genuine relationship with your British or settled partner, meeting the financial requirement throughout (£29,000 or transitional £18,600), passing the Life in the UK Test, demonstrating CEFR B1 level English, having adequate accommodation, and not exceeding 180 days absence from the UK in any rolling 12-month period.
+Spouses of British citizens are exempt from 2025 White Paper proposals to extend the qualifying period to 10 years.

 How much does spouse visa ILR cost in 2026?

-The ILR application fee is £3,029 per person (as of April 2025).
+From 8 April 2026, the ILR application fee is £3,226 per person — increased from £3,029.
 This applies to the main applicant and each dependant.
-Optional priority processing costs an additional £500 for a 5-day decision or £1,000 for next working day.
+Optional priority processing costs an additional £500 for a 5-day decision or £1,000 for next working day super priority.
 You'll also need to budget for the Life in the UK Test (£50) and possibly an English language test (£120-£250).
 ILR applicants are exempt from the Immigration Health Surcharge.
+A family of four pays £12,904 in application fees alone.

 How long does spouse visa ILR processing take?

 Standard ILR processing takes up to 6 months from when you provide biometrics and submit documents.
 Priority service aims for a decision within 5 working days for an additional £500, while super priority aims for next working day for £1,000.
-These are target timeframes, not guarantees, and complex cases may take longer regardless of service level.
+These are target timeframes, not guarantees — complex cases involving extensive travel, prior refusals, or financial complexity may take longer regardless of service level.
+Processing time is measured from biometric appointment, not application submission.

 What is the SET(M) form for ILR?

 SET(M) is the specific ILR application form for spouses and partners of British citizens or settled persons.
 "SET" stands for Settlement, and "M" refers to the marriage/partner route.
 The form is completed online through the gov.uk portal.
-It requires detailed information about your relationship, finances, accommodation, travel history, and immigration status throughout your qualifying period.
+It requires detailed information about your relationship, finances, accommodation, travel history, and immigration status throughout your 5-year qualifying period.
+Other ILR routes use different forms — SET(O) for work, SET(LR) for long residence.

 Can I apply for ILR before completing 5 years on a spouse visa?

-You can apply up to 28 days before completing your 5-year qualifying period, but not earlier.
-Applying before this window will result in refusal and you will not receive a refund of the £3,029 fee.
+You can apply up to 28 days before completing your 5-year qualifying period — but not earlier.
+Applying before this window will result in refusal and you will not receive a refund of the £3,226 fee.
+Calculate the date carefully from when your first spouse visa was granted (or from your UK arrival date if applied from outside the UK).
 If you're on the 10-year route due to exceptional circumstances, you must wait until you've completed 10 years of continuous lawful residence.

 What happens if I spend more than 180 days outside the UK?

-Exceeding 180 days absence in any 12-month period breaks your continuous residence and resets the clock on your ILR eligibility.
-This applies whether through a single long trip or multiple shorter trips that combined exceed 180 days in a rolling 12-month window.
-You would need to start accumulating qualifying time again from when continuous residence resumed.
+Exceeding 180 days absence in any rolling 12-month period generally breaks continuous residence and resets the clock on your ILR eligibility.
+This applies whether through a single long trip or multiple shorter trips that combined exceed 180 days in any rolling window.
+Limited exceptions exist for serious or compelling reasons (illness, bereavement, natural disasters) but require strong evidence and are not guaranteed.
+Employment or economic activity reasons do not qualify as exceptions.

 Do my children need to apply for ILR separately?

-Yes, each dependent child must submit their own ILR application and pay the £3,029 fee separately.
-Children must meet the same continuous residence requirements and should be included in evidence of family life.
-They do not need to pass the Life in the UK Test or English language requirement if under 18, but will need these for citizenship later.
+Yes — each dependent child must submit their own ILR application and pay the £3,226 fee separately.
+Children must meet the same continuous residence requirements (180-day rolling rule applies) and should be included in evidence of family life.
+Children under 18 do not need to pass the Life in the UK Test or English language requirement, but will need these for citizenship later.
+Children born in the UK to a parent with ILR are British by birth and don't need ILR applications.

 What if my relationship ends before I apply for ILR?

 If your relationship ends before completing the qualifying period, you generally cannot apply for ILR through the spouse route.
-However, exceptions exist for victims of domestic violence (who can apply under the Destitution Domestic Violence Concession) or if your partner dies during the qualifying period (bereaved partner route).
-Professional immigration advice is essential in these circumstances to explore alternative options for remaining in the UK.
+However, important exceptions exist: (1) victims of domestic violence can apply under the Destitution Domestic Violence Concession or SET(DV); (2) if your partner dies during the qualifying period, you may qualify under the Bereaved Partner ILR route; (3) you may switch to another visa category (work, study) if eligible.
+Professional immigration advice is essential in these circumstances.